Skip to main content

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, avoid running untrusted code that can invoke ioctl calls concurrently on affected devices.
-Monitor vendor channels for updates.
+Until an official fix is released, limit local access to affected devices and avoid running untrusted code that could invoke ioctl calls concurrently.
+Monitor vendor channels for updates and apply patches promptly once available.

 Pro Console: star threats, build custom feeds, automate alerts via Slack, email & webhooks.Upgrade to Pro